TRT Global - Latakia attacks are terrorist acts against Syrian unity: Türkiye's AK Party

 "We approach all these groups in Türkiye's neighbouring regions with a policy of brotherhood," Celik said.

-"The massacres of the Assad regime cannot be attributed to Alawites, and civilians cannot be blamed.
+"The massacres of the Assad regime cannot be attributed to Nusayris, and civilians cannot be blamed.
 Similarly, the massacres of Daesh cannot be attributed to Sunnis and Arabs."

 Celik reiterated Türkiye's commitment to protecting all civilians regardless of their ethnic or sectarian identity and emphasised that Türkiye respects the Syrian government's statements regarding the protection of civilian lives during counter-terrorism operations.

 He concluded by rejecting calls for international intervention or assistance from Israel, describing such appeals as provocations serving other political agendas.
 "If someone calls on Israel for help to protect Kurds, that person is an enemy of Kurds.
-If someone expresses intent to call on Israel to protect Alawites, that person is an enemy of Alawite," he stated.
+If someone expresses intent to call on Israel to protect Alevis, that person is an enemy of Alevis," he stated.